wfortin/rest/README.md

 ### `GET` /users
 ---
-Collection of ressources <br/> Represented as an array
+Collection of ressource <br/> Represented as an array
 #### Possible status codes
 Use `200 OK` when the collection exists